 - Firstly melt the soap that is going to be coloured red (clear soap).
 Lightly cover the jug and put in the microwave to melt on medium or medium high heating in short bursts.
 This may take a few minutes, so do keep an eye on it so it doesn't overheat.

-- Remove from microwave when the soap has melted, stir and add the colours (as set out above) to the clear soap.
+- Remove from microwave when the soap has melted, stir and add the colour (as set out above) to the clear soap.
 If you prefer a deeper colour add a little more.
 Spritz any little bubbles or dry spots out with alcohol then add fragrance and stir until they are well combined.

 - Set up the prop for the loaf mould - use chocks to keep it there if necessary.
 Don't move the mould until each layer has set up.